tuck-shop/checklist-going-live/README.md

 ### Google Search Console
 - [ ] Submit all www/non-www http/https variations
-- [ ] Set up non-www https as the preferred domain
 - [ ] Crawl > Fetch as Google > Submit to index to kickstart index

 ### Server